iPhone 8 Has Finally Arrived! Here's Everything You Need To Know

 Advertisement

 Impressively, even with the new features, Series 3 is no larger than Series 2.
-There's also a new gold aluminum finish and ceramic grey color (a followup to last year's white ceramic release).
+There's also a new gold aluminum finish and ceramic grey colour (a followup to last year's white ceramic release).

-Series 3 with cellular is $399, and will be available for pre-order on September 15 and in stores on September 22.
-You can also get the Watch without cellular for $329, although it seems far more worthwhile to spend the extra $70.
+Series 3 with mobile capabilities is £399.
+You can also get the Watch without mobile signal for £329, although it seems far more worthwhile to spend the extra £70.
 Watch OS4, Watch's new operating system, will be available to everyone on September 19.

 Related Video: